people gathered in office meeting room

 • Have local works councils been informed?

-2) Plan for Deployment
+2) Plan for deployment

 Group similar markets in the same phase to ensure project discussions and requirements gathering efforts are more efficient.
 Grouping criteria include: